GraphicArtQuest/GraphicDocs/docs/tags/RETURNS.md

 ## Overview

-The `@param` tag attaches a description to a parameter name.
-When combined with the function or class parsers (future capability), it associates this description with the named parameters.
+The `@returns` tag attaches a description to a function's return value.

-Parameter data type is acquired from the function or class argument specification.
+The returns data type is acquired from the function or class argument specification.

 ## Examples